 1. How Made.
-The EEC Review Officer will review all information submitted by the parent and Subsidy Administrator and seek clarification from the parties, if necessary.
+The EEC Review Officer will review all information submitted by the parent and the child care educator/provider or CCR&RSubsidy Administrator and seek clarification from the parties, if necessary.
 The Review Officer may take administrative notice of general, technical or scientific facts within his or her specialized knowledge and may use his or her experience and specialized knowledge in the evaluation of the evidence presented.
 The EEC Review Officer may also take administrative notice of any public records or information from other local, state, and/or federal agencies.

 2. When Made.
-Within 60 days of EEC's receipt of the Request for Review or as promptly as administratively feasible, the EEC Review Officer shall issue a written decision to the parent and the Subsidy Administrator which upholds, reverses, or modifies the Subsidy Administrator's decision, action or inaction.
+Within 3060 days of EEC's receipt of the Request for Review or as promptly as administratively feasible, the EEC Review Officer shall issue a written decision to the parent and the child care educator/provider or CCR&RSubsidy Administrator which upholds, reverses, or modifies the educator's/provider's or CCR&R'sSubsidy Administrator's decision, action or inaction.

 3. When Implemented.
-Unless 606 CMR 10.11(8)(b) applies, the EEC Review Officer's decision will be implemented in accordance with the timelines set forth in the decision.
+Unless 606 CMR 10.1411(8)(b) applies, the EEC Review Officer's decision will be implemented in accordance with the timelines set forth in the decision.

 4. Notice of Right to Appeal.
-The Review Officer's written decision shall inform the parent of the parent's right to appeal the written decision by requesting an Informal Hearing in accordance with 606 CMR 10.11(8).
+The Review Officer's written decision shall inform the parent of the parent's right to appeal the written decision by requesting an Informal Hearing in accordance with 606 CMR 10.1411(8).
 If the parent does not appeal, the Review Officer's written decision shall become EEC's final agency decision.